JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 > Thanks to: HUGO + Hextra + Github Actions and Pages!

+> > Cool thing: this theme supports [mermaid](https://jalcocert.github.io/JAlcocerT/how-to-use-mermaid-diagrams/) diagrams, [ChartJS graphs](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/#charts-in-hugo) and [Katex for formulas](https://jalcocert.github.io/JAlcocerT/making-soap-at-home/#the-chemistry-of-lye)!

+---

 ## Conclusions

-I hope that this is the beginning of a new journey for jlleongarcia.
+I hope that this is the beginning of a new journey for [jlleongarcia](https://github.com/jlleongarcia).

-A journey where the rest of the world can benefit from his amazing effort and discoveries in the radiophysics area of expertise.
+A journey where the rest of the world can benefit from his amazing effort and discoveries in the **radiophysics area of expertise**.

 No wonder, he already knows that Im there to help with any Python that could make the world a better place!